gmiddle/Good-Games/userStories.md

 ## Good-Games

+### Viewing Game-Shelves

+* As a logged in user, I want to be able to view a selection of my created Game-Shelves.
+  * When I'm on the `/game-shelves` page:
+    * I can view all of my created Game-Shelves.
+      * So that I can see and interact with my Game-Shelves.

-### Create Game-Shelf
+### Create And Remove Game-Shelf

 * As a logged in user, I want to be able to post a new Game-Shelf.
-  * When I'm on the `/new-game-shelf` page:
+  * When I'm on the `/game-shelves/:id` page:
     * I can name and submit a new Game-Shelf.
-      * So that I can keep my games organized.
+      * So that I can keep my games and Game-Shelves organized.

-### Viewing Games-Shelves

-* As a logged in user, I want to be able to view a selection of my created Game-Shelves.
+* As a logged in user, I want to be able remove a specific Game-Shelf.
-  * When I'm on the `/profile` page:
+  * When I'm on the `/game-shelves/:id` page:
-    * I can view all of my created Game-Shelves.
+    * I can remove that Game-Shelf.
-      * So that I can read and interact with my Game-Shelves.
+      * So that I can keep my Games and Game-Shelves organized.

+### Adding and Removing A Game To/From A Game-Shelf

-* As a logged in user, I want to be able to view a specific Game-Shelf.
+* As a logged in user, I want to be able to add a Game to one of my Game-Shelves.
-  * When I'm on the `/game-shelf/:id` page:
+  * When I'm on the `/games/:id` page:
-    * I can all the games that have been added to that Game-Shelf.
+    * I want to be able to click a button (maybe drop down?) and select the Game-Shelf you want to add the Game to.
-      * So that I can read and interact with my Games that are on that Game-Shelf.
+      * So that I can keep my Games and Game-Shelves organized.

-* As a logged in user, I want to be able to remove a Game to a Game-Shelf.
+* As a logged in user, I want to be able to remove a Game from a Game-Shelf.
   * When I'm on the `/game-shelf/:id/gamesId` page:
-    * I can .
+    * I can remove a game from a Game-Shelf.
-      * So that I can read and interact with the thoughts and memes of my friends.
+      * So that I can keep my games and Game-Shelves organized.

-### Viewing Games
+### Viewing Games, Reviews, and Play Status

-* As a logged in _or_ logged out user, I want to be able to view a selection of the most recent Games.
-  * When I'm on the `/` page:
-    * I can view the ten most recently posted Games.
-      * So that I can read and interact with the thoughts and memes of my friends.

-* As a logged in _or_ logged out user, I want to be able to view a selection of the most recent Games.
+* As a logged in user, I want to be able to view a selection of the most recent Games.
   * When I'm on the `/games` page:
-    * I can view the ten most recently posted Games.
+    * I can view the most recently posted Games.
-      * So that I can read and interact with the thoughts and memes of my friends.
+      * So that I can see and interact with the most recently added Games.

-* As a logged in _or_ logged out user, I want to be able to view a specific Game and its associated Game-Reviews.
+* As a logged in user, I want to be able to view a specific Game and its associated Game-Reviews and My Current Play Status (if any).
   * When I'm on the `/games/:id` page:
     * I can view the content of the Game, as well as the associated Game-Reviews.
-      * So that I can read and interact with the thoughts and memes of my friends, and add my own thoughts and memes in the Game-Comments.
+      * So that I can read and interact with the existing reviews of that game, and add my own thoughts in the Game-Reviews.

+### Updating Play Status

+* As a logged in user, I want to be able to view a specific Game and update my current play status of that Game.
+  * When I'm on the `/games/:id` page:
+    * I click a drop down and select a status from a set list: "Played, Currently Playing, Want to Play".
+      * So that I can keep track what games I have played, want to play, and am currently playing.

+### Creating Game-Reviews / Ratings

+* As a logged in user, I want to be able to add a Game-Review by clicking an Add button associated with the specific Game page.
+  * When I'm on the `/games/:id` page: (Other pages where reviews will be visible?)
+    * I can click "Add" to bring up a form that I can fill out.
+    * Once I am done writing my Game-Review and selecting a rating, I can click a "Post/Submit" button to post the Game-Review.
+      * So that I can share my thoughts on a specific game.

-### Updating FauxTweets
+### Updating Game-Reviews

-* As a logged in user, I want to be able to edit my FauxTweets by clicking an Edit button associated with the FauxTweet anywhere that FauxTweet appears.
+* As a logged in user, I want to be able to edit my Game-Reviews by clicking an Edit button associated with the Game-Review anywhere that Game-Review appears.
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
+  * When I'm on the `/games/:id` page: (Other pages where reviews will be visible?)
-    * I can click "Edit" to make permanent changes to FauxTweets I have posted.
+    * I can click "Edit" to make permanent changes to Game-Review I have posted.
-      * So that I can fix any errors I make in my FauxTweets.
+      * So that I can fix any errors I make in my Game-Review.

-### Deleting FauxTweets
+### Deleting Game-Reviews

-* As a logged in user, I want to be able to delete my FauxTweets by clicking a Delete button associated with the FauxTweet anywhere that FauxTweet appears.
+* As a logged in user, I want to be able to delete my Game-Review by clicking a Delete button associated with the Game-Review anywhere that Game-Review appears.
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
+  * When I'm on the `/games/:id` page: (Other pages where reviews will be visible?)
-    * I can click "Delete" to permanently delete a FauxTweet I have posted.
+    * I can click "Delete" to permanently delete a Game-Review I have posted.
       * So that when I realize I shouldn't have publicly said something, I can easily remove it.